zapp2photo - stock.adobe.com

 Setting out Trump’s desire for the US to maintain a strategic technological advantage in this field, the EO gives the government six months to update America’s National Quantum Strategy to support the fast-maturing ecosystem and promote commercialisation and deployment of quantum technology.

-Additionally, the US government will work to identify at least three next-gen quantum sensor projects prioritise in order to field results by the end of September 2028, and to develop a plan to advance the commercial readiness of quantum sensing, sensor-manufacturing technology, and quantum network-enhanced timing.
+Additionally, the US government will work to identify at least three next-gen quantum sensor projects to prioritise by the end of September 2028, and to develop a plan to advance the commercial readiness of quantum sensing, sensor-manufacturing technology, and quantum network-enhanced timing.

-The second order sets out to reinforce cyptographic security for the US' sensitive data, CNI, and digital economy, and looks to effectively execute the transition of government IT systems to post-quantum cryptography (PQC) standards as set out by the National Institute for Standards and Technology (NIST), and to assist CNI owners and operators as they conduct their own upgrades.
+The second order sets out to reinforce cyptographic security for the US’s sensitive data, CNI and digital economy, and looks to effectively execute the transition of government IT systems to post-quantum cryptography (PQC) standards as set out by the National Institute for Standards and Technology (NIST), and to assist CNI owners and operators as they conduct their own upgrades.

 Quantum is no longer just a scientific issue